 “Above all, though, Kana has been a woman able to challenge both gender and geographical boundaries in a world that relied on (physical and ideological) borders.
 Kana was a female exception in an industry dominated by men, but also an elusive architect able to win awards and to conceive projects iconic for the history of Yugoslavia.
 However, she left a scarce biography and many questions behind her.”

-Many national, regional and international media wrote about Kana’s career and life thus giving her the attention she deserves, and internationalising her oeuvre way beyond the borders of Montenegro where she created for the most part of her life.
+Many other national, regional and international media wrote about Kana’s career and life thus giving her the attention she deserves, and internationalising her oeuvre way beyond the borders of Montenegro where she created for the most part of her life.